PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Abstract

 \section{Abstract}

-Recent advances on large pre-trained language models (PLMs) lead impressive gains on natural language understanding (NLU) tasks with task-specific fine-tuning.
-However, direct fine-tuning PLMs heavily relies on large amount of labeled instances, which are expensive and time-consuming to obtain.
-Prompt-based tuning on PLMs has proven valuable for few shot tasks.
-Existing works studying prompt-based tuning for few-shot NLU mainly focus on deriving proper label words with a verbalizer or generating prompt templates for eliciting semantics from PLMs.
-In addition, conventional data augmentation methods have also been verified useful for few-shot tasks.
-However, there currently are few data augmentation methods designed for the prompt-based tuning paradigm.
-Therefore, we study a new problem of data augmentation for prompt-based few shot learners.
-Since label semantics are helpful in prompt-based tuning, we propose a novel label-guided data augmentation method \textsc{PromptDA} which exploits the enriched label semantic information for data augmentation.
-Experimental results on several few shot text classification tasks show that our proposed framework achieves superior performance by effectively leveraging label semantics and data augmentation in language understanding.
+Recent advances in large pre-trained language models (PLMs) lead to impressive gains in natural language understanding (NLU) tasks with task-specific fine-tuning.
+However, directly fine-tuning PLMs heavily relies on sufficient labeled training instances, which are usually hard to obtain.
+Prompt-based tuning on PLMs has shown to be powerful for various downstream few-shot tasks.
+Existing works studying prompt-based tuning for few-shot NLU tasks mainly focus on deriving proper label words with a verbalizer or generating prompt templates to elicit semantics from PLMs.
+In addition, conventional data augmentation strategies such as synonym substitution, though widely adopted in low-resource scenarios, only bring marginal improvements for prompt-based few-shot learning.
+Thus, an important research question arises: \textit{how to design effective data augmentation methods for prompt-based few-shot tuning?} To this end, considering the label semantics are essential in prompt-based tuning, we propose a novel \emph{label-guided data augmentation} framework \textbf{\textsc{PromptDA}}, which exploits the enriched label semantic information for data augmentation.
+Extensive experiment results on few-shot text classification tasks demonstrate the superior performance of the proposed framework by effectively leveraging label semantics and data augmentation for natural language understanding.
+Our code is available at \href{https://github.com/canyuchen/PromptDA}{https://github.com/canyuchen/PromptDA}.